St Mary Cray

-St Mary Cray is an area of South East London, England, within the London Borough of Bromley.
+St Mary Cray is a suburb of Orpington within the London Borough of Bromley, Greater London.
 Historically it was a market town in the county of Kent.
-It is located north of Orpington, and 13 mi south-east of Charing Cross.
+It is located north of Orpington town centre, and 13 mi south-east of Charing Cross.

 History

 The name Cray possibly derives from the Anglo-Saxon crecca, meaning brook or rivulet, though it also relates to the Welsh word craie, meaning fresh water.
 The name may also derive from the Latin word creta, meaning chalk, as the River Cray flows over a chalk bed.
 The village name derives from the dedication of the parish church to the Blessed Virgin Mary.

 Roman and Saxon remains have been found in the Fordcroft area.
 An excavation in 1960 was conducted by members of Bromley Museum in Orpington.
 Members of the Orpington and District Archaeological Society (ODAS) have excavated further sites that have become available.